shiramichel/shiramichel.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Computer Science PhD candidate at Northeastern University in Khoury College of Computer Sciences, where I am advised by [Dr. Mahsan Nourani](http://mahsan.page).
+I am a **Computer Science PhD candidate** at Northeastern University in Khoury College of Computer Sciences, where I am advised by [Dr. Mahsan Nourani](http://mahsan.page).
 My research interests are broadly in **Human-Centered Artificial Intelligence (HCAI)** and **Responsible AI**.
-Specifically, I take a **community-centered approach** to understanding how *generative AI* is *designed*, *adopted*, and *interacted* with by **underrepresented groups who have been excluded from or harmed by** these systems
+Specifically, I take a *community-centered approach* to understanding how *generative AI* is *designed*, *adopted*, and *interacted* with by *underrepresented groups who have been excluded from or harmed by* these systems.

+I graduated from Arcadia University in 2023 with a B.S. in Data Science and a minor in Computer Science.
+During my undergraduate studies, I worked on statistical modeling with Dr. [Weihong Ni](https://www.arcadia.edu/faculty-and-staff/weihong-ni/) and completed a Research Experience for Undergraduates (REU) with Dr. [Bjorn Sandstede](https://bjornsandstede.com/) at Brown University.

-**I am always happy to connect with and mentor students, especially those similar to me from SLACs (small liberal arts college) or FGLI (first generation, low income) backgrounds, who are interested in research.**
+**I am always happy to connect with and mentor students, especially those similar to me from SLACs (small liberal arts college) or FGLI (first generation, low income) backgrounds, who are interested in research.** Check out [Code to PhD](https://codetophd.github.io/) for mentorship support around CS-related PhD programs, where I and others mentor underrepresented individuals through the application process and beyond.